 War Pigs first appeared on the 1970 Black Sabbath album, Paranoid.

 The siren in the beginning of the song was added by the record label without the band’s knowledge or consent.
 The melodic Guitar Solo at the end of the song is titled Luke’s Wall.

-Continue reading “Comfortably Numb, by Pink Floyd – How to Play This Song on Your Guitar”
+Continue reading “War Pigs, by Black Sabbath – Learn How to Play This Song on Guitar”

 This time we take a look at the song “Roxanne” by The Police.
 This song was written by Sting in 1978 for their debut album “Outlandos d’Amour.”
 This was the first single and it helped make The Police a household name.
 You can hear Sting accidentally sit on a Piano and laugh in the very beginning.
 With only two main sections to learn, this is a very easy song to play.

-This time we are taking a look at the song Sunshine Of Your Love, by Cream.
-This song was released in 1967 and was written by the bass player Jack Bruce after seeing a Jimi Hendrix concert and there were later contributions by Eric Clapton and Pete Brown.
-This song features a noticeable distortion on the bass, more likely to have been created by having pushed his Marshall amp too hard rather than by using a Fuzz pedal, though several types were available.
+Sunshine Of Your Love, by Cream, was released in 1967.
+It was written by the bass player Jack Bruce after seeing a Jimi Hendrix concert and there were later contributions by Eric Clapton and Pete Brown.
+Sunshine of Your Love features a noticeable distortion on the bass, more likely to have been created by Bruce having pushed his Marshall amp too hard, rather than by using a Fuzz pedal, though several types were available.

 Continue reading “Sunshine Of Your Love by Cream – How to Play”